Dreaming381/Latios-Framework-Documentation/Contributing.md

     -   ATAR has FPS gameplay, so guns are a must.
 But also, guns that aren’t necessarily weapons make for great tools for symbolizing interactivity in Physics experiments.
+-   Terrain
+    -   Complex terrain scenes with trees and various LODs can really push the boundaries of technology.

 If you have further inquiries, PM me on the Unity forums or DM me on Discord.